franzbischoff/false.alarm/README.md

 To follow the thesis timeline you can access the full Gantt chart at Zenhub.
-Click [here](https://app.zenhub.com/workspaces/phd-thesis-5eb2ce34f5f30b3aed0a35af/roadmap) (you need a github account, but that it).
+Click [here](https://app.zenhub.com/workspaces/phd-thesis-5eb2ce34f5f30b3aed0a35af/roadmap) (you need a github account, but that’s it).

 # References